yasandu0505/book-crud-api/README.md

 ---

-## Running the Project with Docker
+## How to Run with Docker

-### Build the Docker Image

-To containerize the Book CRUD API, follow these steps:
+To containerize and run the application with Docker:

 1. Build the Docker image: